sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 As it stands between data warehouses and ML jobs, it brings more ability and benefits to the team as well as leadership in terms of:

 1. Data storage: A centralized place to store features, produced from other upstream data sources.
 The data source can be either relational databases or distributed data storage systems, such as Hadoop or Spark.
 Feature store streamlines the operations to get raw data ready for being processed and transformed into features.
 2. Feature management: Tools for organizing, versioning, and managing features, including the ability to track changes and compare versions of features. `feature discovery` and `feature registry` help team members can explore, comprehend, and reuse features built by each other, which saves dedicated work from the members and reduce duplicated data produced by individuals.
-Meanwhile, integrating consistent materialization flow from the feature store is also supported in good practice across team.
+Meanwhile, integrating consistent materialization flow from the feature store is also supported in good practice across teams.
 3. Feature access and retrieval: Interfaces are provided to easily retrieve features for batch processing or in low latency for (near) real-time prediction based on a particular situation.
 4. Monitoring and performance: Tools for monitoring the performance of features, including metrics such as feature usage, processing times, and model accuracy.